jenlc0620/jenlc0620/README.md

-- 👋 Hi, I’m Jennifer Rodriguez
+- 👋 Hello,
-       I just graduated and I am looking for projects to build up my experience in different languages to enhance my skills.
+       I just very recently graduated and I am looking for any full time opportunities or projects to build up my experience in different languages to enhance my skills.
+I have experience in web design and object oriented programming and I am a very quick learner.
+Currently working on building a portfolio.
-       I am always looking for new things to learn and experiment with.
-I have experience with javascript, jquery, css3, html5, debugging, and linux and I would really like to improve on my app building skills.

 <!---